solurys/dread_maze/readme.md

 Protect the dungeon !

-**First step:** recruit your monsters and place your trap.
+**First step:** Recruit your monsters and place your traps.
 Be quick !

 **Second step:** Survive the invasion of thirsty adventurers seeking for the treasure.
 You have to kill them all !
 But if your main character dies, it's Game Over.